Activities for Children & Families

 Alexandra Park Heritage Trail (PDF)

 Super Saturdays – Join in the fun with new ideas online

-We know that you can’t visit us at the moment but we have loads of fun activities that you can get involved with from home.
+We have loads of fun activities that you can get involved with from home.
 Download our latest activities sheets and follow our how-to films; all our activities use materials that you’ll find around the house.

 Our most recent Super Saturday activities are all linked to our new exhibition Raindrop to Corporation Pop! which you can see online here!
 We’re exploring amazing ammonites and fish at came from the deep.